csr13/my-website/_posts/live-speech-to-text-voice-translation.md

 ### Diagram Breakdown

-- 1 Represents the caller, for this instance, the caller speaks chinese, and the agent speaks English.
+- 1 Represents the caller, for this instance, the caller speaks chinese, and the agent speaks Arabic.
 - 2 Represents the middle broker, Twilio which replaces any VOIP system like Asterisk, so you don't have to program your own PBX.
 - 3 Represents the first component of the system which is the relayer component, it's